drifter1/compiler/docs/simple-c-language.md

 #### Integer constant

-An integer constant (**ICONST**) is either the literal 0 or a sequence of digits that does not begin with 0.
+An integer constant (**T_ICONST**) is either the literal 0 or a sequence of digits that does not begin with 0.
 Only digits are permitted.
 Integer constants must not contain letters or special characters.

 <details>
     <summary><b>Valid examples</b></summary>